stefanondisponibile/eventstore_grpc/README.md

 ## Quickstart

 You will need to install the library first.
-Right now you can do it with `poetry install` (the library will be soon published on pip).
+Right now you can do it with `poetry install` (the library will be soon published on PyPi).

 ```bash
 docker compose down \